Power Control (power_ctrl)

 } dev_power_ctrl_handle_t;

-periph_handle points to the underlying peripheral driver handle (for the GPIO sub-type, this is the corresponding GPIO peripheral handle).
-It is generally invoked indirectly by esp_board_device_power_ctrl() through the power_ctrl_device reference and does not need to be operated directly.
+periph_handle points to the GPIO peripheral handle for the GPIO sub-type. custom_context is board-owned lifecycle state for the custom sub-type.
+A power controller is generally invoked indirectly by esp_board_device_power_ctrl() through the power_ctrl_device reference and does not need to be operated directly.

 The related declarations are located in esp_board_manager/devices/dev_power_ctrl/dev_power_ctrl.h.